bgoonz/docs-collection/github/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-the-git-and-github-starter-assignment.md

 ---
 title: Use the Git and GitHub starter assignment
-intro: 'You can use the Git & {% data variables.product.company_short %} starter assignment to give students an overview of Git and {% data variables.product.company_short %} fundamentals.'
+intro: "You can use the Git & {% data variables.product.company_short %} starter assignment to give students an overview of Git and {% data variables.product.company_short %} fundamentals."
 versions:
-  fpt: '*'
+  fpt: "*"
 redirect_from:
   - /education/manage-coursework-with-github-classroom/use-the-git-and-github-starter-assignment
 shortTitle: Starter assignment